a73-inuit/settings.colors/README.md

-# settings.color
+# Colors
-settings.color

 Define our initial colors scheme.

 Install using Bower:
   $ bower install --save a73-inuit-colors-settings

 Install using npm:
   $ npm install --save a73-inuit-colors-settings